dev-sys-do/sealci/docs/arch/scheduler.md

 - To provide the output (or failure) to the controller
-- To optimally schedule steps in agents
+- To optimally schedule actions in agents
 - To know which agents are available and which are not